kyma-project/website/src/blog-posts/11-release-notes-06.md

 We introduced a new `xip-patch` job to Kyma as an optionally installed patch component.
 This patch issues a self-signed TLS certificate for the Kyma instance and configures the domain to `{LOADBALANCER_IP}.xip.io`, where `{LOADBALANCER_IP}` is the IP address of the assigned load balancer in the Kyma cluster.

 This feature allows you to install and use Kyma easier, without the need to issue the TLS certificate on your own.
-This solution is not suitable for a production environment and it is only a playground which allows you to get to know the product better.
+This solution is not suitable for a production environment and it is only a playground that you can use to get to know the product better.
 Read more about this optional feature [here](/docs/0.6/kyma#installation-install-kyma-on-a-gke-cluster-with-wildcard-dns).

 ### Knative installation

-Now, you have an option to install Kyma together with Knative and expose APIs using the `knative-ingressgateway` service.
+Now, you have a possibility to install Kyma together with Knative and expose APIs using the `knative-ingressgateway` service.
 Knative installation also enables future work on integrating Kyma eventing with Knative eventing.

 Find out how to [install](/docs/0.6/kyma#installation-installtion-with-knative) Kyma with Knative and [read](/docs/0.6/kyma#overview-kyma-and-knative---brothers-in-arms) about Kyma-Knative integration plans.